 Organisations in the construction industry operate in a variety of different ways.
 Some take on a single project at a time, focusing all their efforts on getting a single job done.
 Others, particularly those that are larger, complete multiple jobs simultaneously, splitting their workforce accordingly.
 Regardless of which system you opt for, project management skills remain essential to keep things flowing smoothly and completed quickly.

 Project management training for staff is also essential for small businesses looking for grow.
 The hardest part of small business expansion is achieving organisational autonomy; your business must be able to operate without your presence.
-Teaching staff to project manage effectively is key to achieving this.
+Teaching staff to project manage effectively, such as having skills in construction planning and management, is key to achieving this.

 Working at Height